IsaacCheng9/brewhouse-management/README.md

 To run the application, you should follow the following steps:

 1. Clone this GitHub repository.
-2. Navigate to the source directory in your terminal with the command:
-   `cd src`
-3. Ensure that you have the prerequisites to run the application (as explained in the previous section).
+2. Ensure that you're in the root directory: `brewhouse-management`
-4. Run the application with the command: `python brewhouse.py`
+3. Run the application with the command: `python -m src.brewhouse`

 ## Usage